nolimitcarter/dotfiles/README.md

 ## Distro

-I mainly use Ubuntu GNOME but am working to get this config setup on OS X. <br>
+I mainly use Ubuntu GNOME but am working to get this config setup on OS X.
-I use the following GNOME extensions:
-* Dash to Dock
-* Unite
-* Gtile
-* Remove dropdown arrows
-* Hide activities menu

 ## Environment Details
 | Items/Components     | Values/Dependencies                                                                                  |